nigarofe/vscode-cal/requirements/prompt.md

-Your task is to refactor a set of requirements.md files to conform to a structural guideline file.
+Your task is to refactor a set of requirements files to conform to a structural guideline file.

   1. Understand the Guideline:
-  First, read the file C:\Users\Nicholas\vscode-cal\features\README.md.
+  First, read the file c:\Users\Nicholas\vscode-cal\requirements\README.md.
 This file contains mandatory EARS headings (e.g., ## **(Generic)**,
   ## **(Event driven)**, etc.) that must be used to structure the requirements.

   2. Understand the Goal: